 The "Save Patient Data Directory" is the location where all of the ECG trace data, patient demographic information and final PDF report are stored.
 A folder is created for each patient, for each Sensor worn.
 The data directory may be located on the PC being used (default is on the C drive) or on any fully qualified network location.
 For HIPAA compliance, users should consider designation of a HIPAA secure server for data storage.
-For data storage on a network server, low network bandwidth will degrade ECG processing performance.
+For data storage on a network server, the ECG data will be downloaded and processed on the PC and the completed patient folder will be moved to the specified network directory at the completion of processing.